null-Exception1/auto-kv-cache-eviction/README.md

   unsolved; not addressed here.
 - Model-scale and config generalization only one 0.5B model and one hyperparameter point tested.
-  A `WINDOW_VALUES × CYCLE_VALUES` sweep at fixed `sink_size` (the "front-loaded slice" idea) is a reasonable next step, but hasn't been run yet any claim about `sink_size` being a "flat lever" should wait until it's actually varied.
+  A `WINDOW_VALUES × CYCLE_VALUES` sweep at fixed `sink_size` (the "front-loaded slice" idea) is a reasonable next step, but it hasn't been run yet any claim about `sink_size` being a "flat lever" should wait until it's actually varied.

-## 9. Future-work sketch: what a vLLM integration might look like (unimplemented, unassessed)
+## 9. Future-work sketch: what a vLLM integration might look like

 This is a sketch only no implementation work has been done, and the snippets below have not been checked against vLLM's actual scheduler/config APIs.